 - An unrivalled bespoke data system, programmed by our in-house ICT staff;

 - A vibrant, lively and sociable staff-room and staff events.

-Over-subscribed and appealing, this college has a glittering future ahead of it: a £16m rebuild is well underway with the new buildings scheduled to be finished by Summer 2019.
+Over-subscribed and appealing, this college has a glittering future ahead of it: The £17 million rebuild is now complete.
+This includes the Morris Wing, Evans Auditorium, new library, foyer and offices.

 However, as we know, school buildings are empty, soulless and lifeless shells; it is those who work within those walls who make the difference.